Yvon Roland, Licensed Professional Counselor

 As a humanistic therapist, I am here to assist you in embracing self-compassion and self-awareness while developing meaningful relationships.
 When a person steps forward to create their own life meaning, it encourages a more fulfilling personal journey.
 My responsibility is to walk side by side with you as you gain the courage and confidence to trust your judgment and recognize that you are the expert of your life.
 During our time together, it is my priority to provide a safe, nonjudgmental environment that promotes growth and positive change, for you.
 Therapy is a process that can move you toward being the healthiest version of yourself and living the life you desire.

 When supporting individuals, I utilize a person-centered and experiential approach, which begins with helping clients acknowledge their internal and external strengths.
-In addition, I guide her clients in developing an intentional mindfulness practice as a management tool for stress and anxiety.
+In addition, I guide clients in developing an intentional mindfulness practice as an effective management tool for stress and anxiety.

 As a relationship therapist, I prefer the Emotionally Focused Therapy (EFT) approach in helping couples and families reconnect and rebuild relational balance.
 I am passionate in assisting couples with filtering through their individual emotions to encourage empathic responses during moments of distress or conflict.